You can check your implicit racial bias if you are willing to do the work.

 The data on implicit bias in health, criminal justice, education, employment is so consistent that it can be daunting.
 There’s very little readily available information on how to stop implicit racial bias.

 Well, I decided to do something about it.

 In this blog post I include ideas and suggestions from a variety of sources to recommend 5 steps that people who want to be part of the solution can take to stop their own implicit racial bias.

 This blog post is a tool to help yourself--before you go and suggest what others need to do.
 Start taking these actions and see what happens in your world.
-To help you do these steps systematically and to create some accountability, We're offering a special workshop on the upcoming MLK Holiday, Jan.
-18, 2021.
-We're offering two sessions; Noon and 3pm Eastern.
+To help you do these steps systematically and to create some accountability, We're offering a special workshop on July 22nd or July 29th, 2021 (you choose your date).
 Get more info here.